 I had three objectives in this study: 1), to compare LTRE’s and mark-recapture methods for decomposing demographic contributions to λ, 2) to quantify the influence of climate-mediated variation in survival and fecundity on the population dynamics of collared pikas and hoary marmots using both methods;.and 3) to determine why populations of collared pikas and hoary marmots in a shared environment followed different trajectories, and explore the implications for the indicator species concept when applied to alpine wildlife.

 I hypothesized that the basic life history strategy of each species would determine which demographic parameters made the greatest contribution to population growth.
 Collared pikas have relatively short lives (3-5 years) and low annual apparent survival probabilities (<0.5; Morrison and Hik 2007), which means that they have few reproductive opportunities..
 Variation in fecundity should therefore make a greater contribution to pika population growth than survival.
 Hoary marmots, on the other hand, can live for 10 years or more in the wild, have relatively constant breeding probability, and take several years to reach reproductive maturity (Patil et al. In press).
 The ability of an individual marmot to contribute to the population should therefore be most sensitive to survival, especially in the younger age-classes.
-These predictions, combined with the fact that winter climate is strongly linked with survival for both species, lead to the prediction that winter
+These predictions, combined with the fact that winter climate is strongly linked with survival for both species, lead to the prediction that winter climate has a stronger influence on population growth rate in hoary marmots than in collared pikas.

 Methods